Data Contract CLI

 # Example import from AWS Glue importing all tables in the database

 Importing from Spark table or view these must be created or accessible in the Spark context.
-Specify tables list in `source` parameter.
-If the `source` tables are registered as tables in Databricks, and they have a table-level descriptions they will also be added to the Data Contract Specification.
+Specify tables list in the --tables option.
+If the tables are registered in Databricks and have a table-level description, it will also be added to the Data Contract Specification.

 # Example: Import Spark table(s) from Spark context